-In annual and final reports, PIs are required to report on the following: 'What actions have been taken as a result of CCE STEM that directly or indirectly lead to the formation of ethical STEM researchers and greater attention to the goal of and means for creating ethical sociotechnical systems?'
+In annual and final reports, PIs are required to report on the following: "What actions have been taken as a result of CCE STEM that directly or indirectly lead to the formation of ethical STEM researchers and greater attention to the goal of and means for creating ethical sociotechnical systems?"
 How is the effectiveness of these interventions being measured?

-For Institutional Transformation Awards, the PIs will also report on: 'What actions have been taken by institutions as a result of the CCE STEM program that have directly or indirectly contributed to a culture that prizes academic and research integrity?'
+For Institutional Transformation Research Grants, the PIs will also report on: "What actions have been taken by institutions as a result of the CCE STEM program that have directly or indirectly contributed to a culture that prizes academic and research integrity?"
 How is the effectiveness of these actions being measured?

-At the biennial PI meeting, PIs will be asked to assess the success of the program in generating answers to the following:
+At the biennial PI meeting, all PIs (of both Standard and Institutional Transformation Research Grants) will be asked to assess the success of the program in generating answers to the following: